Back to Amcrest Guides

 Assign Static IP and Test

 Once the camera is visible, assign it a static IP address to prevent future DHCP conflicts.
 Access the camera web interface by typing its IP address in a browser.
-Navigate to Network settings and change from DHCP to Static.
+Go to Network settings and change from DHCP to Static.
 Assign an IP address within the NVR subnet but outside the DHCP range, for example 192.168.1.200.
 Save the settings and verify the NVR channel still shows the camera feed after the IP change.

 Quick Solutions

-Re-enter camera login credentials on the NVR channel settings
+Re-add the camera to the NVR channel

-Test camera on a different NVR PoE port
+Try a different PoE port

 Still having issues?
 This is usually the deeper cause below.